jg-rp/python-jsonpath/docs/quickstart.md

 **_New in version 0.8.0_**

-Resolve a JSON Pointer ([RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901)) against some data.
-A JSON Pointer references a single object on a specific "path" in a JSON document.
-Here, _pointer_ can be a string representation of a JSON Pointer or a list of parts that make up a pointer. _data_ can be a file-like object or string containing JSON formatted data, or equivalent Python objects.
+Resolves a JSON Pointer ([RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901)) against a JSON document, returning the value located at the specified path.

+The `pointer` argument can be either:

+- A string representation of a JSON Pointer (e.g., `"/foo/bar/0"`)
+- A list of unescaped pointer segments (e.g., `["foo", "bar", "0"]`)

+The `data` argument can be:

+- A Python data structure (`dict`, `list`, etc.)
+- A JSON-formatted string
+- A file-like object containing JSON

 ```python
 from jsonpath import pointer